Soybean mosaic virus: Host and symptoms

 In terms of economic damage, soybean is the most important host plant for SMV.
 However, plants belonging to the families Fabaceae/Leguminosae (including G. max, Strongylodon macrobotrys and others), Amaranthaceae (Chenopodiaceae), Passifloraceae, Scrophulariaceae, Cucurbitaceae, Solanaceae, and Caricaceae have also been reported infected with SMV.
 Fabaceae has been shown to have the largest number of genera infected by SMV.
 Hosts differ in susceptibility depending on the viral strain and latent infection has been reported in several hosts.
-Determined based on virulence, SMV has seven strain groupings in the United States (G1–G7) while in China there are 22 strain groups (SC1–SC22).
+Based on virulence, SMV has seven strain groupings in the United States (G1–G7) while in China there are 22 strain groups (SC1–SC22).

 Symptoms are usually more obvious on young, rapidly growing leaves and are variable depending on the host genotype, virus strain, plant age at the moment of infection and the environment.
 Leaves are the tissue where the viral infection is localized and where the infection starts.
 Macroscopic symptoms can range from apparently asymptomatic plants to severely mottled and deformed leaves.
 Most of the infected cultivars become slightly stunted and show fewer pods that are sometimes dwarfed and flattened, without hairs and seeds.
 Trifoliate leaves show distinct mosaic and mottling symptoms with light and dark green areas that later can become raised or blistered along the main veins.
 Chlorosis has also been reported as a symptom of SMV infection especially between the dark green areas.
 Leaves can appear curly or waved and some cultivars show necrotic local lesions that can later merge into veinal necrosis followed by yellowing and leaf abscission.
 Some strains can cause severe stunting, systemic necrosis, leaf yellowing, petiole and stem necrosis, terminal necrosis and defoliation leading to the death of the plant due to systemic spread of the viral infection.

 Seeds can also show symptoms of viral infection with SMV showing a brown or black mottle that is thought to be associated with suppression of posttranscriptional gene silencing of chalcone synthase by a silencing suppressor protein encoded by SMV.
 Germination and size of the seeds is considerably reduced as compared with healthy plants' seeds.
 Mottling does not indicate that the virus is present in seeds as not all mottled seeds contain virus and not all seeds from virus infected plants are mottled.

 Symptoms are sometimes hard to differentiate when temperatures are above 30 C and can also be confused with growth regulator herbicide damage where the leaves elongate.
-Rugosity is most severe in plants grown in temperatures of around 18 C, while general symptoms are less severe at 24-25 C. Temperature also influences the incubation period and the time between infection and symptom appearance that ranges from 4 days at 29.5 C to 14 days at 18.5 C. Additionally, SMV appears to have a synergistic interaction with Bean Pod Mottle Virus (BPMV) as plants infected with both viruses show drastically more severe symptoms than plants infected with only one virus.
+Rugosity is most severe in plants grown in temperatures of around 18 C, while general symptoms are less severe at 24-25 C. Temperature also influences the incubation period and the time between infection and symptom appearance, that ranges from 4 days at 29.5 C to 14 days at 18.5 C. Additionally, SMV appears to have a synergistic interaction with Bean Pod Mottle Virus (BPMV) as plants infected with both viruses show drastically more severe symptoms than plants infected with only one virus.
 SMV and BPMV also interact in a different way: Either one will predispose soy plants to Phomopsis spp. infection.